Let us help you gently back to better health

 Who do you treat?

-I treat anyone who is wanting to get better, invest in looking after themselves and wants ideas and techniques to keep themselves well.
+We treat anyone who is wanting to get better, invest in looking after themselves and wants ideas and techniques to keep themselves well.

 Do I have to be referred by my GP?